Aekayy/abhinav-portfolio/README.md

 ## Design

-The blueprint is `newportfolio.md` (the David Kirschberg midnight gallery, followed strictly).
-Dark is the default and the reference verbatim — Obsidian `#181818`, Graphite `#262626`, Bone `#fafafa`, Ash `#a3a3a3` — with a light theme as the same gallery translated to daylight: the four neutrals keep their roles and relationships, opt-in via the menu and remembered per
+The blueprint is Dark is the default and the reference verbatim — Obsidian `#181818`, Graphite `#262626`, Bone `#fafafa`, Ash `#a3a3a3` — with a light theme as the same gallery translated to daylight: the four neutrals keep their roles and relationships, opt-in via the menu and remembered per